 Macy's held their annual flower show at their flagship store in NYC this past April.
 It has to be one of the last vestiges of when department stores used events to differentiate one from the other.

-I was in their store one year and saw long-term employees who were very proud it was their fortieth show; you could see it in their smiles and hear it in their voices.
+I was in their store one year and saw long-term employees who were very proud of the show; you could see it in their smiles and hear it in their voices.

-Downtown areas and even malls are looking to events as a way of attracting customers to their shops, Main Street, or even city.
+Downtown areas and even malls look to events as a way of attracting customers to their shops, Main Street, or even the city.

-The one part that is missing when people talk about doing events are marketing to the employees or shop owners.
+The one part that is missing when people talk about doing events is marketing to the employees or shop owners.